ssreelakshmi88/The-Indian-tuin-restaurant_PP4/README.md

 # Indian Tuin restaurant

 The webpage of “Indian Tuin” restaurant introduce our clients to the rich and exquisite Indian cuisines and delicacies.
-The project encompasses the principles of UX design and agile development methodology and designed using HTML, CSS, Javascript, Python and Django framework
+The project encompasses the principles of UX design and agile development methodology and designed using HTML, CSS, Javascript, Python and Django framework.

 ![responsive page view](https://user-images.githubusercontent.com/97182442/198889121-4c2ab0c2-41e3-47a0-bdd1-b36a267202ed.jpg)

-## **Table of content**
+## **Table of Contents**

   - [UX Design](#ux-design)
     - [User stories](#user-stories)